oscarivantl/oscarivantl/README.md

 🌱 Soon I will be updating the repository with all the documented codes.

-⚡ Currently writing experimental code for several things, but for my, except from work, everything is public so if any idea cames up, send me a ping (you can see lot of REST services, CLI apps, etc).

 📫 How to reach me: torres.tsp@gmail.com, oscar.torres@unipamplona.edu.co

 <!--